-When it comes to energy-efficient HVAC installation in Gaithersburg, there’s fantastic news for your family at tax time.
+When it comes to energy-efficient HVAC installation in Gaithersburg, there’s great news for you at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This could qualify you for credits for energy-efficient home improvements, like modern heating and cooling units, water heaters and heat pumps.
+This could entitle you to reductions for energy-efficient home improvements, like updated heating and cooling equipment, water heaters and heat pumps.

-To be entitled for the incentive, the house should be the taxpayer’s main residence in the United States.
-The improvement must work for at least five years, with the original use originating with the homeowner.
+To be entitled for the reduction, the residence is required to be the taxpayer’s chief residence in the United States.
+The improvement must work for a minimum of five years, with the original use originating with you.

-What Types of Changes are Eligible to be High-Efficiency Updates?
+What Types of Enhancements are Considered High-Efficiency Renovations?

-Usually, this tax credit corresponds with 10% of the price of the ensuing energy-saving enhancements that match specific ENERGY STAR® conditions:
+Usually, this tax incentive corresponds with 10% of the expense of the ensuing energy-saving enhancements that match specific ENERGY STAR® conditions:

 - Advanced main air-circulating fans